 Create a story circle

-The story circle is a storytelling tool and it helps you improve the structure of a story, and originally based on Joseph Campbell's Hero's Journey.
+The story circle is a storytelling tool and it helps you improve the structure of a story and was originally based on Joseph Campbell's Hero's Journey.

-As a writing exercise, this can be effective to write out your story and think of all the elements holistically as a way to get rid of your writer's block.
+As a writing exercise, this can be effective to write out your story and think of all the elements holistically as a way to kick your writer's block.

 13. GETTING OVER WRITER'S BLOCK

 Complete a simple task